Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 The best method to use here is to use OpenID Connect Authentication using *authorization code** flow.
 Kong sets up a session with the browser.
-After initial authentication the browser will send the cookie automatically — even when making API requests using Javascript.
+After initial authentication the browser will send the cookie automatically — even when making API requests using JavaScript.
 With authorization code flow you can usually utilize stronger authentication methods such as two-factor authentication on your identity provider.